Search...Search plugins and themes...

 Agent Client

-Chat with AI agents via the Agent Client Protocol directly from your vault.
+Chat with Claude Code, Codex, Gemini CLI, and more via the Agent Client Protocol — right from your vault.

 Smart Composer